How to Restore Headlights

 Most modern headlights are made from strong polycarbonate plastics and are coated with UV protection to resist fade and yellowing.
-It is pretty effective and will work as it is supposed to for years in most cases, but with constant beating from the sun, elements, and neglect this UV protection breaks down and your once clear headlights will begin to fade and yellow.
-This coating does need maintenance, including washing and protection with a wax or sealant or the life of the UV protection will greatly diminish.
+This protective coating is much like the clear coat on the painted surfaces of a car, truck , or SUV.
+It is pretty effective and will last for years in most cases, but with a constant beating from the sun, elements, and neglect this UV protection breaks down and your once clear headlights will begin to fade, turn cloudy, and will yellow.
+While this UV protection is quite durable it does need maintenance, including washing and protection with a wax or sealant or the life of the UV protection will greatly diminish.

 How do you restore badly oxidized headlights?

 While your cloudy and yellowed headlights look bad, and probably function worse, in most cases you do not need to buy new ones.
-Headlights are expensive and with some simple products and some elbow grease you can bring your beaten down headlights back to their glory.
-In most cases you need to remove the dullness by sanding off the discolored layer of UV coating.
+Headlights are expensive and with some simple products and some elbow grease you can bring your beaten-down headlights back to their glory.
+In most cases, you need to remove the dullness by sanding off the discolored layer of UV coating.
 Then you would bring the shine back to the remaining layers of coating by polishing the coating much like the clear coat on your vehicle's paint.
+Wet sanding your headlights is also the fastest way to remove the foggy layers of the headlights.
+In less severe cases you can possibly remove the dullness of your headlights with a compound and polish and this is always a good first step before you begin sanding.
+If the quick polish does not work like you desire it is time to go a little more aggressive with sanding.

-There are several ways to do these same two steps and they are all pretty much the same.
+There are several ways to sand your headlights but the process and results are all pretty much the same.
 You can purchase a headlight restoration kit from many companies including Turtle Wax, Meguiars, and Adam’s Polishes.
 These kits are pretty effective and anyone can use them, and some can be had for as little as $10, but can be as expensive as $50.
-These kits usually include some sand paper, a compound, and some polishing pads that in most cases connect to a drill.
+These kits usually include some sandpaper, a compound, and some polishing pads that in most cases connect to a drill.
 Overall, anyone can use these kits, but if you are like us and you want a more tried and true method by using products and tools you may already own.

 We have been detailing cars for quite some time and the method we prefer for restoring old and faded headlights is simple.
 We wet sand the headlights with various grits of sandpaper and then use a compound and polish to bring back its luster and shine.
 Before we get into the whole process of restoring headlights we want to make sure we have everything we need before we get started.